hargunoberoi/harvard-llms/README.md

 MIT

-If you want to reach out to me, please send me an email at hargun3045@gmail.com
+If any questions, please raise an issue here on this repository.